Did you know?

 Relevance to aviation

-Although air transport has a limited role to play in helping those living under extreme poverty, improved connectivity can help build economic development to lift standards of living.
-Aviation directly creates jobs in the industry, as well as other sectors indirectly, providing 62.7 million people worldwide with their livelihoods.
-It is also estimated that 54% of international tourists travel to their destination by air, helping to support employment in the tourism industry.
-Remittances (money sent home to developing countries by citizens working overseas) account for vital foreign income in many States.
-The World Bank estimates around $479 billion is sent in remittances each year – the links home made possible through rapid air transport.
+Although air transport has a limited role to play in helping those living under extreme poverty, improved connectivity helps build economic development which in turn lifts standards of living.
+Aviation creates jobs in the industry directly, as well as in other sectors indirectly, providing jobs for 65.5 million people worldwide.
+It is also estimated that 57% of international tourists travel to their destination by air, helping to support employment in the tourism industry.
+Remittances (money sent home to developing countries by citizens working overseas) account for vital foreign income in many states.
+The World Bank estimates around $429 billion was sent in remittances in 2016.
+The links home are made possible through rapid air transport.

 Examples of action

-- Turboprop aircraft manufacturer ATR prides itself on the versatility of its aircraft to reach remote communities, opening up routes that are not suitable for larger jet engines, but vital for the people that can be connected by air services.
+Turboprop aircraft manufacturer ATR prides itself on the versatility of its aircraft to reach remote communities, opening up routes that are not suitable for larger jet engines, but vital for the people that need air services.

-- The Virgin Atlantic Foundation invests in communities in Africa, India and China through the WE villages programme, where they invest in long-term development and alleviate poverty.
+The Virgin Atlantic Foundation invests in communities in Africa, India and China through the WE villages programme, where they invest in long-term development to alleviate poverty.